CAMPP | Citizens for an Accountable Megahospital Planning Process

 This wasn't enough to put the two sites among the top scorers.

-extract from GEM's Engineer's report describes the access routes to the GEM site.
+This wordy extract from GEM's Engineer's report describes the access routes to the GEM site.

 That's interesting, because as Mr. Spencer explained, the cost calculations had a further $26M to expand Jefferson.
 We're wondering why Jefferson would need to be widened if it isn't even an access route.